Scotchtown (plantation): History

 The Scotchtown property was given as a land grant to Charles Chiswell, a prominent planter and iron mine owner, in 1717.
 Chiswell built a small house on the property, probably in the 1720s.
 It was expanded to its present size around 1760.
 It was first given the name "Scotch Town" in a 1757 deed of sale.
 At this time the house also was used as a store that bought and sold local tobacco.

 Patrick Henry purchased the house in 1771 and lived there with his wife, Sarah Shelton Henry, and their six children.
-This was his home during his most influential period, including his famous "Give Me Liberty, or Give Me Death!" speech at St. John's Episcopal Church in Richmond, Virginia.
+This was his home during his most influential period, including his famous "Give me liberty or give me death!" speech at St. John's Episcopal Church in Richmond, Virginia.
 It was also his residence when he was elected Governor of Virginia in 1776.
 His wife Sarah, who suffered from mental illness, died at the site in 1775.
 He resided at Scotchtown until 1777.
 That year he married his second wife and in 1778 they relocated, after his election, to the Governor's Palace in Williamsburg.

 The house was purchased by the Wilson Miles Cary family after their original home had been taken over as a small-pox rest camp.
 They briefly resided there until attempting to sell it in December 1781.
 The house and land were transferred to Benjamin Forsythe in Hanover County's 1787 tax records, but Cary is charged once more in 1792.
 An ad in a 1794 Richmond paper announces, "Scotch-Town Grammar School will be conducted the present year by Peter and Thomas Nelson.
 Peter Nelson, Rector, St. Martin's, Hanover".

 Beginning in 1801, the property was owned by John M. Sheppard-Taylor.
 Little is known about the Sheppard-Taylor family, other than the changes they made to the appearance of the house over the generations.
 Sheppard divided the land between his children, leaving his daughters Lavinia and Sally Taylor the house and a few acres.
 The house was abandoned after the death of Sally Taylor, until Hanover circuit court Judge Leon M. Bazile ordered the house to be auctioned.
 The house was sold to Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities) in 1958.

-Scotchtown was long believed to have been the girlhood home of Dolley Madison, wife of president James Madison, who was a relative of Patrick Henry.
+Scotchtown was long believed to have been the girlhood home of Dolley Madison, wife of president James Madison, who was distantly related to Patrick Henry.
 But, there is little evidence beyond Madison's own recollections of the house as a child to support this fact.
 Dolley Madison's recollections may have been memories of visits to the house during her childhood.